djcomlab/isa_memory_study/README.md

 ISA memory footprint study
 ==========================

-A small study on the object footprint size used by ISA-API for experimental DAGs.
-The results of this study are to go with the paper *ISA-API A Python library for creating, handling and publishing experimental metadata* in preparation for submission to *GigaScience*.
+A small study on the memory footprint size used by ISA-API for experimental DAGs.

+The results of this study are to go with the paper in preparation "ISA-API A Python library for creating, handling and publishing experimental metadata" to submit to *GigaScience*.

 This study uses a snapshot taken from MetaboLights of all ISA-Tab metadata on 10 July 2017.
 This raw data is found in `data/raw/`.